nokia/SReXperts/docs/nos/sros/beginner/nos-sros-activity-29.md

     ```
     ///

-1. **Make a change and commit:** Configure a policy with `default-action { action-type reject }` and commit with a comment to be able to rollback to later.
+1. **Make a change and commit:** Configure a policy with `default-action { action-type reject }` and apply it to the BGP group `"iBGP-CORE"` as an import policy.
+Use commented commits to facilitate identification when performing a rollback.

-    !!! example "policy configuration"
+    ??? example "policy configuration"
         ``` bash
-        /configure policy-options policy-statement "test-rollback" default-action action-type reject
+        /configure policy-options policy-statement "test-rollback" default-action action-type reject commit comment policy-test-configured
         ```
-        ``` bash
-        (pr)[/configure]
-        A:admin@g4-pe2#  /configure policy-options policy-statement "test-rollback" default-action action-type reject

-        *(pr)[/configure]
-        A:admin@g4-pe2# commit comment policy-test-rollback-configured

-        ```

     Apply the configured `policy-statement` as an import policy to the existing bgp group "iBGP-CORE" and commit.

-    !!! example "apply import policy to bgp group"
+    ??? example "apply import policy to bgp group"
         ``` bash
-        /configure router bgp group "iBGP-CORE" import policy "test-rollback"
+        /configure router bgp group "iBGP-CORE" import policy "test-rollback" commit comment policy-test-applied
         ```